shamvoke/shamvoke/_posts/2025-09-21-you-should-use-arch-linux-btw.md

 Yeah, I know.
 The old 'I use Arch btw' That seems to annoy everyone.
 But honestly,  I get it.
 After using Arch Linux for over 4 years now.

 ### Windows.
 See, years ago, I was a Windows user.
-And not your normal user, considered myself a **power user**.
+And not your normal user, I considered myself a **power user**.
 Well, I loved my OS.
 Digging into *nearly* every Windows feature.
 Started customizing my own installation, someone would notice and request that I do similar customization on their pc.
 Even got paid a couple of times to do such setups.

 ### TouTube
 Created a YouTube channel and started uploading my custom edits, so much love.
-My "**make your Windows OS look like Mac OS**" video got a **million views!**
+My [make your Windows OS look like Mac OS](https://youtu.be/VCNGyRawkss?si=_cPN9RkEimKFdI5a) video got a **million views!**

 The customizations were fire, but...
 It didn't take long to notice that the extra software installed for the customization would **bloat the system**.
 Way too extra.
-Some, like Rainmeter, had to always be running!
+Some, like [Rainmeter](https://www.rainmeter.net/), had to always be running!
 Noticed a similar trend in the comment section "*How do I undo this?*", "*How to uninstall?*"

 ### First switch
 At this point, I personally stopped using any customization that required extra software _( turns out, not much)_